Limited Time to Strength Train? This one's for you!

 Here are two simple ways to maximize results from any strength training session:

 Make sure to put in enough effort to reach fatigue at or near the end of the prescribed rep range.
-Hint: If you are hitting exactly the prescribed number of reps with each set, odds are you are not pushing yourself hard enough.
+Hint: If you're hitting exactly the prescribed number of reps with each set, odds are you are not pushing yourself hard enough.
+For example, women age 35+ should be aiming for 10 reps or less due to our decreasing hormones impacting our body's ability to effectively build muscle.
+No one wants to be "Ten Pound Tina."
+You likely know her... the woman at the gym who's been curling ten pounds for 20 years, looking the same and gaining zero strength.
+Everyone wants to see results and lifting heavy enough gets the job done right!

-I challenge you to experiment with different ways to maximize your body’s efficiency and find ways to make strength training work in your life.
+Your challenge is to experiment with different ways to maximize your body’s efficiency and find ways to make strength training work in your life.

 Now, please excuse me while I go take my own advice and try to dominate my precious three strength sessions per week!